mapillary/mapillary-js/doc/docs/intro/start.md

 #### Semantic Mapping

 [Semantics](https://en.wikipedia.org/wiki/Semantics) is the study of meaning or truth.
-In the field of computer vision, [semantic segmentation](https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation) is an approach detecting, for every pixel, the class to which an object belongs.
+In the field of computer vision, [semantic segmentation](https://en.wikipedia.org/wiki/Image_segmentation#Groups_of_image_segmentation) is an example for detecting, for every pixel, the class to which an object belongs.

 [Mapping](https://en.wikipedia.org/wiki/Cartography) is the practice of making or using maps.

 MapillaryJS provides methods to visualize the underlying data used to create semantic 3D maps through its spatial rendering capabilities.
-This is useful for understanding the structure of semantic mapping algorithm artifacts.
+This is useful for understanding the structure of semantic mapping algorithm output.

 #### Visualization Platform

 The aim of MapillaryJS is to provide the following characteristics:

 - Core capabilities
-  - This set of capabilities should be small and work really well
+  - A small set of capabilities that work really well.
-    - Interactivity - Smooth street level and map camera navigation, panning, zooming
+    - Interactivity - Smooth street level and map camera navigation, panning, zooming.
-    - Navigation graph construction - S2 cell based graph creation
+    - Navigation graph construction - S2 cell based graph creation.
-    - Image tiling - On demand, full resolution image rendering
+    - Image tiling - On demand, full resolution image rendering.
-    - Undistortion - Textures and camera frames should be undistorted in the virtual 3D world
+    - Undistortion - Textures and camera frames should be undistorted in the virtual 3D world.
-    - Spatial rendering - Point clouds, camera frames, GPS positions
+    - Spatial rendering - Point clouds, camera frames, GPS positions.
 - Stability
-  - The functionality provided by the platform should be deterministic
+  - The functionality provided by the platform should be deterministic.
-  - Unit test coverage should be high to avoid regressions
+  - Unit test coverage should be high to avoid regressions.
 - Great performance
-  - All the core capabilities should provide outstanding performance
+  - All the core capabilities should provide outstanding performance.
 - Easy to understand APIs
-  - While the MapillaryJS APIs should provide great power to the developers building upon MapillaryJS, they should also be coherent and simple to use
+  - While the MapillaryJS APIs should provide great power to the developers building upon MapillaryJS, they should also be coherent and simple to use.
 - Extendability
   - The core capabilities of MapillaryJS should function really well, but many applications require specific functionality and customization.
 Therefore MapillaryJS needs to provide powerful extension APIs for developers to build upon.
-    - Load any data format
+    - Load any data format.
-    - Render any 3D content, e.g. by using Three.js
+    - Render any 3D content, e.g. by using Three.js.
-    - Customize and build application specific interactivity
+    - Customize and build application specific interactivity.

 By providing the above characteristics, MapillaryJS can be a visualization platform in the browser for spatial and mapping developers to build upon and extend.